fwlc-user004/cheatcheat/docs/DevOps_and_Cloud/CI-CD_and_Automation/GitHub_Actions.md

 # 🚀 GitHub Actions Comprehensive Cheatsheet

 ## 🔹 Introduction
-GitHub Actions is a **CI/CD** tool that automates workflows directly within GitHub repositories.
+GitHub Actions is a **CI/CD** tool that allows you to **automate, customize, and execute software development workflows** directly in your GitHub repository.

+- Each workflow is defined in a `.yml` file inside the `.github/workflows/` directory.
+- GitHub Actions supports **Linux, macOS, and Windows runners**.
+- Workflows are triggered by **events** like push, pull requests, schedule, issue creation, and more.

 ---

 ## 🔹 Setting Up a Workflow
 ### ✅ Create a Workflow File
-Create a `.github/workflows/main.yml` file in your repository.
+Create a file at `.github/workflows/main.yml`.

 ```yaml
 name: CI Pipeline